 [UC04] Transformer Capacity Analysis for EV Charging

-Identifying how much EV Charging infrastructure can be accommodated given transformer load capacity at given times.
+Identify how much EV Charging infrastructure can be accommodated given transformer load capacity, at certain times.

 The Utility Problem